jmcantrell/arch-bootstrap/README.md

 The default configuration directory at `./config` is what I consider a reasonable starting point based on the opinions outlined earlier and should serve as a template for customization.
 The details of that system are controlled entirely by [environment](#environment).
 These can be set manually, added to `$INSTALL_CONFIG/env`, or sourced manually from another file before sourcing the prepare script.
-The only required variable is `INSTALL_DEVICE`.
-There are reasonable defaults for everything else, but you'll probably want to set more.

 Once the necessary variable overrides are set, source the preparation script to fill in the blanks.
 If the script succeeds, a list of all the relevant environment variables and their values will be displayed as a sanity check (with sensitive information hidden).